📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 Westchester County Bar Association Referral Service

-Referrals to qualified family law and real estate attorneys in the Hudson Valley area.
+Referrals to qualified family law and real estate attorneys across the Lower Hudson Valley.

 Why Simply Sold RE Works Well for Divorce Property Sales

-We've worked with divorced and divorcing sellers across the Hudson Valley and White Plains Counties many times.
+We've worked with divorced and divorcing sellers across Westchester, Rockland, and Putnam Counties many times.
 We understand the emotional weight of selling a family home and the logistical difficulty of coordinating between two people who may not be on speaking terms.
 We can communicate separately with each party, coordinate directly with divorce attorneys, and close on a timeline that aligns with your settlement agreement.
 No showings, no repairs — just a clean, fast close that lets both of you move forward.

 New York Divorce Law and the Family Home — What Courts Actually Do

-Westchester County divorce cases are handled by the New York State Supreme Court — Family Division .
-New York is a no-fault divorce state under RPAPL Chapter 767 — the only ground is that the marriage is irretrievably broken.
-The division of marital property — including the home — follows New York's equal-division presumption regardless of which party sought the divorce.
+Divorces in Westchester, Rockland, and Putnam are heard in the New York State Supreme Court.
+New York is a no-fault divorce state under DRL §170(7) — the only ground needed is that the marriage has been irretrievably broken for at least six months.
+The division of marital property, including the home, follows New York's equitable-distribution rules under DRL §236(B) — a fair, factor-based split rather than an automatic 50/50 — regardless of which party sought the divorce.

 Key New York rules that affect the family home: